 • Winter Wonderland Market at Hyde Park: It’s impossible to spend Christmas in London and not know about Winter Wonderland, but outside of all the rides and games there are tons of Christmas Markets here too (just be mindful, they do get a bit pricey).
 Click for more info.

-• Southbank Winter Market: As part of the Southbank Centre Winter Festival the area will be brimming with a Scandi-style lodge, cosy fire pits and local food traders from around the world (until December 23rd).
+• Southbank Winter Festival: As part of the Southbank Centre Winter Festival the area will be brimming with a Alpine-style lodge, cosy fire pits and local food traders from around the world (until January 8th, 2023).
 Click for more info.

 • Christmas by the River: London Bridge is getting a makeover this season with a twinkling Christmas Market along the Thames.
 Click for more info.